Web-Services-and-Cloud-Based-Systems-G9/container-virtualization/README.md

 As part of the third assignment of the Web Services & Cloud Based Systems course we developed a RESTful service to shorten URLs alongside an authentication service which works using a JWT schema.
 Both services are dockerized using docker and docker-compose.
-The application architecture goes as follows: ![architecture](https://i.imgur.com/93I8KKb.png) More implementation details, answer to questions and the group members contribution can be found in the ```report.pdf``` document in this repository.
+The application architecture goes as follows: ![architecture](https://i.imgur.com/93I8KKb.png) Each subdirectory (login-service and shortener-service) is a service.
+They are orchestrated by a `docker-compose.yml` file that uses the `Dockerfile`s inside each directory to run each container as a separated service.
+More implementation details, answer to questions and the group members contribution can be found in the ```report.pdf``` document in this repository.

 ## How to Run

 0. Make sure you have installed docker and docker-compose in your computer.

 1. Clone this repository or download the source code
 ```commandline